OxBryte/goopenly/docs/PRD.md

 ### The Solution

-StableStack provides a seamless bridge between traditional and crypto payments:
+Openly provides a seamless bridge between traditional and crypto payments:

 - ✅ **Simple Payment Links** - No complex integration needed
 - ✅ **Card Payment Acceptance** - Customers pay with any card